(Amazon UK link) |

 Katie, as we gradually discover, has spent her life expecting rejection.
 She’s convinced that her new situation won’t work out - sooner or later she’ll be sent back to the children’s home.
 So she’s determined, right from the start, to make herself as obnoxious as possible in the hope that she’ll be sent back before she develops any kind of affection for her new family or makes any friends.
 She presents herself as sullen and antagonistic to James and Millie, her new foster parents, but they are equally determined to stick with her, and give her every chance of happiness.

 It’s an excellent start to what proves to be a well-written and interesting novel.
-I had forgotten when I started reading it that it was listed as Christian fiction; as a Christian myself that isn’t in itself a problem, but some American Christian fiction is poorly written and fluffy, or so full of preaching that it becomes annoying.
+I had forgotten when I started reading it that it was listed as Christian fiction.
+As a Christian believer myself that isn’t in itself a problem, but some American Christian fiction is poorly written and fluffy, or so full of preaching that it becomes annoying.
 Happily that isn't the case for this book.
 James and Millie are church leaders, and inevitably church life is significant in the book, but it’s not pushy.
 Katie is accepted for who she is, with all her faults.

 I liked Katie very much.
 Underneath the aggressive mask, she’s a likable, caring person who is longing for real love.
 Her self-esteem is terrible, and she’s convinced she doesn’t belong with ‘nice’ people.
 But she forms an odd love-hate bond with Millie’s unlikely (and very weird) mother Maxine.
 She has a strong sense of ethics and justice too, in a humanitarian sense.